Cycle Science has bike hire, helmets and locks and all the gear for a comfy ride.

 If you’d like to have the best experience on WellingtonNZ.com, you can easily update your browser to get the most out of our website and many more for that matter.dismiss this message

-Wellington and its neighbouring regions have plenty of trails to keep you busy.
+Wellington and its neighbouring regions have plenty of cross-country tracks to keep you busy.
 Take a journey into New Zealand's past along a heritage trail, get up close to coastal wildlife, or leisurely pedal through rural landscapes.

 Difficulty: Easy to advanced